emiliano-gandini-outeda/LibreCourse/README.md

 ### 🤝 How to Contribute

-We welcome contributions of all kinds:bug fixes, new features, documentation improvements, or just some old good feedback!
+We welcome contributions of all kinds: bug fixes, new features, documentation improvements, or just some old good feedback!

 To get started, please follow our detailed [Contributing Guide](.github/CONTRIBUTING.md).
 It covers: